30 Richest Rock Stars Of All Time

 28. John Paul Jones, $80 Million

 John Paul Jones is a former Led Zeppelin bass guitarist.
-Ever since the band split, he enjoys a low-profile life and musical career.
+Ever since the band split, he enjoys a low-profile life and a solo music career.

-In recent years, John developed a rich solo musical career and is globally respected both as a producer and a musician.
+In recent years, John developed a fruitful solo musical career, and he is globally respected both as a producer and a musician.
 In addition, he has two companies that bring him steady incomes.

 27. Eddie Vedder, $90 Million

-Eddie Vedder became a famous and an alternative rock spokesman when his, even today, famous and hit big in the early ’90s.
+Eddie Vedder became a famous and an alternative rock spokesman with his big hit from the early ’90s.

 Eddie is the best known as Pearl Jam’s frontman.
 In his free time, when he is not creating music, he surfs.